DAB0mB/HotnCold/src/screens/Agreement/privacy.md

 - Usage Details.
 When you access and use the App, we may automatically collect certain details of your access to and use of the App, including traffic data, location data, logs, and other communication data and the resources that you access and use on or through the App.
 - Stored Information and Files.
 The App also may access metadata and other information associated with other files stored on your device.
 This may include, for example, photographs, audio and video clips, personal contacts, and address book information.
 - Location Information.
-This App collects real-time information about the location of your device.
-We do this in order to display your presence to other users at relevant venues “Heatmap”.
+This App may collect information about the location of your device.
+We do this in order to display the right “heatmap” of the area you’re currently at.
 - If you do not want us to collect this information do not download the App or delete it from your device.
 Note, however, that opting out of the App’s collection of location information will cause its location-based features to be disabled.

 ### Information Collection and Tracking Technologies